Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning: Introduction

 To address these limitations, we propose \textbf{\attacker}, a novel multi-modal attack framework against mainstream IGMU solutions.
 Figure~\ref{fig:demo} illustrates the attack scenarios.
 First, unlike previous attacks that focus solely on text perturbation, \attacker strategically integrates an adversarially optimized image with the original text prompt to attack the unlearned model, ensuring strong semantic alignment between the generated images and corresponding textual descriptions.
 Second, \attacker performs the attack within the unlearned model and optimizes the latent representation of the adversarial image prompt, eliminating the reliance on additional components and significantly enhancing computational efficiency.
 Furthermore, by introducing adversarial perturbations directly within the image modality, \attacker effectively exposes hidden vulnerabilities in adversarially enhanced unlearning methods, revealing their susceptibility to image-based attacks that prior text-based adversarial techniques may overlook.
 Finally, \attacker fully exploits the inherent multi-modal guidance capabilities of IGMs, enabling the comprehensive identification of critical vulnerabilities across diverse scenarios before real-world deployment.

-To evaluate the vulnerability of existing unlearning methods and the effectiveness of our multi-modal attack \attacker, we conduct extensive experiments involving ten state-of-the-art IGMU methods across four representative unlearning scenarios.
-Empirical results demonstrate that \attacker consistently surpasses existing text-based adversarial prompting methods in terms of attack performance, computational efficiency, and semantic fidelity.
-These findings reveal critical vulnerabilities in current unlearning pipelines, highlighting their susceptibility to multi-modal guided adversarial attacks and underscoring the urgent need for developing more robust and verifiable unlearning mechanisms for image generation models.
-Our key contributions are as follows: \begin{itemize}[leftmargin=*] \item We propose \attacker, the first multi-modal guided adversarial attack framework to break the robustness of IGMU techniques, allowing the protected model to regenerate unlearned sensitive concepts with high semantic fidelity. \item \attacker introduces a highly efficient optimization strategy that operates solely within the unlearned model by utilizing only a single reference image, eliminating the need for auxiliary classifiers, original diffusion models, or external semantic guidance (e.g., CLIP) required by previous attacks. \item Through comprehensive experiments covering ten representative IGMU techniques across four diverse unlearning tasks, we empirically demonstrate the vulnerabilities of existing unlearning solutions under multi-modal attacks, revealing the urgent need for more robust safety unlearning. \end{itemize}
+Extensive empirical results conducted on ten state-of-the-art IGMU methods across four representative unlearning scenarios demonstrate that \attacker consistently surpasses prior approaches in terms of adversarial effectiveness, computational efficiency, and semantic fidelity.
+Beyond demonstrating strong attack performance, these findings reveal critical vulnerabilities in current unlearning pipelines, underscoring their susceptibility to multi-modal guided adversarial inputs and the urgent need for more robust and verifiable unlearning mechanisms in IGMs.
+From the perspective of model owners, \attacker can also serve as an efficient robustness auditing tool to assess the effectiveness of their unlearning procedures.
+Our key contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=2pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item We propose \attacker, the first multi-modal guided attack framework to break the robustness of IGMU techniques, allowing the protected model to regenerate unlearned sensitive concepts with high semantic fidelity. \item \attacker introduces a highly efficient optimization strategy that operates solely within the unlearned model by utilizing only a single reference image, eliminating the need for auxiliary classifiers, original diffusion models, or external semantic guidance required by previous attacks. \item Through comprehensive experiments covering ten representative IGMU techniques across four diverse tasks, we empirically demonstrate the vulnerabilities of existing unlearning solutions under multi-modal attacks, revealing the urgent need for more robust safety unlearning. \end{itemize}